diarra2339/AdaptavistExampleJ/README.md

 This project is a TM4J JUnit Integration which aims to generate a file describing the test execution result for each Test Case.

-In order to achieve that, you need to annotate the JUnit methods with @TestCaseKey.
+In order to achieve that, you need to annotate the JUnit methods with ```@TestCaseKey```.

 ## Usage

+You can have a look at this [TM4J JUnit Integration Example](https://stash.adaptavist.com/projects/ATM/repos/tm4j-junit-integration-example/browse) repository.

 You need to add the dependency to your pom file.